-Under regulation 27(2) of the 2000 Regulations operators have the right to appeal against a suspension notice.
-The right to appeal does not apply in circumstances where the notice implements a direction of the Secretary of State given under regulations 12(15) (directions to regulators), 36 (general directions to regulators), paragraph (4) of regulation 27 (Appeals), paragraph 14(6) of Schedule 4 (directions determining applications for permits) or 6(6) of Schedule 7 (directions determining variation of permits).
+Under regulation 31 and Schedule 6 of the 2010 Regulations operators have the right to appeal against a variation notice.
+The right to appeal does not apply in circumstances where the notice implements a direction of the Secretary of State given under regulations 61 or 62 or a direction or when determining an appeal.